-12.1 Screening of April 2017 Modifications
+12.1 Appropriate Assessment of April 2017 Modifications

 - 12.1.1 Following the provision of the HRA for the Proposed Submission Local Plan Strategy and Sites (June 2016), the Council made modifications to the Local Plan.
 The substantive modifications (essentially changes to sites) are the focus of this analysis.
-These modifications are identified in Table 17: HRA Screening of Modifications (April 2017) to the Guildford Borough Proposed Submission Local Plan Strategy and Sites for Effects on Thames Basin Heaths SPA.
-Table 17 also provides the HRA screening assessment of these modifications.
+These modifications are identified in Table 17: HRA of Modifications (April 2017) to the Guildford Borough Proposed Submission Local Plan Strategy and Sites for Adverse Effects on the integrity of Thames Basin Heaths SPA.
+Table 17 also provides the HRA of these modifications.
 The modifications provide for the removal of site allocations, the change in quantum and type of provision of development.
 It should be noted that the total quantum of development in the Local Plan has decreased since the previous HRA was undertaken.
 As such, the previous analysis can be considered precautionary regarding overall quantum and thus still stands.
 The analysis below does not therefore reopen strategic issues associated with the total quantum of development.
 It should be noted that additional changes are to the change in name of policies.
-It is not considered that this change in name would alter the HRA Screening outcome and as such these have not be assessed or referred to. - 12.1.2 A single site has moved 170m from that assessed in the HRA 2016 and there is the provision of one new industrial site allocation.
+It is not considered that this change in name would alter the HRA outcome and as such these have not be assessed or referred to. - 12.1.2 A single site has moved 170m from that assessed in the HRA 2016 and there is the provision of one new industrial site allocation.
 There is an additional site allocation for a new rail station at Guildford West (Park Barn).
 This provision was previously included as infrastructure required.
 This addition explicitly allocates this site and is discussed in Table 17.
-Where an existing site allocation has been screened in for further consideration in Table 9, Chapter 5, but the amendment does not provide for any new impact pathways beyond those previously identified in Table 9, the original impact pathways are identified in the 'Screening outcome' column, but the amendment itself is screened out.
+Where an existing site allocation has been screened in for further consideration in Table 9, Chapter 5, but the amendment does not provide for any new impact pathways beyond those previously identified in Table 9, the original impact pathways are identified in the 'HRA outcome' column, but the amendment itself is deemed not to result in adverse effects on integrity.
 Sites A25 (Gosden) and A26 (Blackwell) have not been included in the table below because their allocation has not changed; however, it is recognised that all of the housing on these two sites may not come forward during the current Local Plan period.
 Site A24 (Slyfield) has also not been discussed below as it is understood that 1,000 dwellings is still a realistic expectation for the current Local Plan period.

-Table 17: HRA Screening of Modifications (April 2017) to the Guildford Borough Proposed Submission Local Plan Strategy and Sites for Effects on Thames Basin Heaths SPA.
+Table 17: HRA of Modifications (April 2017) to the Guildford Borough Proposed Submission Local Plan Strategy and Sites for Adverse Effects on the integrity of Thames Basin Heaths SPA.